 "...True."
 He laid back down, pain pulsing in his temple.
 "If we get a chance to spar again, I'll actually, you know, try.
 Or something."

 Tsubaki pulled him to his feet, glancing past his shoulder.
 "So, should we just call this one a draw, then?"

 "Tch.
 You kicked my ass.
 I can admit to that."
-Ragna looked behind him to see a massive cluster of shiny metal awaiting them.
+Ragna looked behind himself.
+In the distance, metallic towers jutted out of a mountainside, looming over a spread of smaller buildings.
 "Well, Kazamotsu's only a couple hours away.
 What do you say we get there early enough for a decent dinner before calling Makoto?"